-The Company provides margin lending arrangements which allow customers to borrow against the value of qualifying securities.
-Customer receivables representing margin loans are included within Receivables - Customers in the Company's consolidated statement of financial condition.
+The Company provides margin lending arrangements which allow customers, including affiliates, to borrow against the value of qualifying securities.
+Receivables from these arrangements are included within Receivables - Customers in the Company's consolidated statement of financial condition.
 Under these arrangements, the Company receives collateral, including U.S. Treasury and agency securities, other sovereign government obligations, corporate and other debt, and corporate equities.
 Margin loans are collateralized by customer-owned securities held by the Company.
 The Company monitors required margin levels and established credit terms daily and, pursuant to such guidelines, requires customers to deposit additional collateral, or reduce positions, when necessary.